How to run an agent on a task

 For example, to run the modular-public

-agent on the reverse-hash
+agent on the count_odds

 example task: